ulthiel/Magma-UT/Readme.md

 > Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise.

+Some more information on Git LFS is [here](https://www.atlassian.com/git/tutorials/git-lfs).
 So, the whole database is stored in a remote location.
 The ```AddDatabase``` function only retrieves the *pointers* to the data files.
 These are *small* text files giving the URL to the remote (and potentially *large*) file.
 Here's how it looks like in the example:

 ```
 version https://git-lfs.github.com/spec/v1